ey7/project-two/README.md

 - I used the search script to filter a table from [W3 Schools](https://www.w3schools.com/howto/howto_js_filter_table.asp), to implement the search functionality on the tennis records tables.

 - Thanks to [W3 Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) for their example of the implementation of the scroll to top button.
-I modifying their example for my own app with an svg arrow.
+I modified their example for my own app with an svg arrow.

 - Thanks to [Chart JS](https://www.chartjs.org/) for a simple and easy to use visual chart implementation for the bar chart on the graph.html page.